influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/workflowStatus.md

 withOffloadNodeStatusVersion(offloadNodeStatusVersion)
 ```

-Whether on not node status has been offloaded to a database.
+"Whether on not node status has been offloaded to a database.
 If exists, then Nodes and CompressedNodes will be empty.
-This will actually be populated with a hash of the offloaded data.
+This will actually be populated with a hash of the offloaded data."

 ### fn withPersistentVolumeClaims